OfficeDev/office-js-docs-pr/reference/openspec.md

 Note that below features may be in different stages of development such as early design, public preview, etc. Once the feature is generally available, the topic will be removed from this page as the supported versions of the API will contain the new feature details.

 _**Note:** below listed features are still under design and review phase and hence not yet available as part of the generally available version.
-The final shape of the API or feature is subject to change based on feasibility, validation, feedback, etc. The final specification will be published once the feature is made available ._
+The final shape of the API or feature is subject to change based on feasibility, validation, feedback, etc._

 ## New Word JavaScript Add-in APIs: